google/WebFundamentals/src/content/en/updates/2019/07/chrome-75-media-updates.md

 the browser that the video ought to be displayed "inline" in the document by default, constrained to the element's playback area.

-[Similarly] to Safari where video elements on iPhone don’t automatically enter fullscreen mode when playback begins, this hint allows some embedders to have an auto-fullscreen video playback experience.
+[Similarly] to Safari, where video elements on iPhone don’t automatically enter fullscreen mode when playback begins, this hint allows some embedders to have an auto-fullscreen video playback experience.
 Web developers can use it to opt-out of this experience if needed.